-To un-spill a bus fader: (OR) To disengage fader spill:
+To un-spill a bus fader:

 - 1 In the Fader Bank Display buttons, press the Bank button that contains the spilled bus. - 2 Momentarily hold the Bank/Flip button to reveal green Call buttons for the bus faders.
 The spilled fader's green Call button will be tallied on. - 3 Press the active green Call button to un-spill the fader.